 Many of the above-mentioned points are relevant to Aerial Fiber deployments.
 But there are also a few additional considerations when installing these networks.
 Aerial Fiber is often mixed with copper and coax cables, usually in a very disorganized manner.
 If one cable must be replaced, it may cause a substantial disruption or need for redirection of all cables.
 If a pole needs to be replaced, an operator faces a bigger mess and considerable downtimes.

-If you believe in the ‘Myth of Fiber’, you will undoubtedly believe that Fiber is ‘the’ solution to deliver broadband connectivity to rural communities across America.
+If you believe in the ‘Myth of Fiber’, you will undoubtedly believe that Fiber is ‘the’ solution to deliver broadband connectivity to rural communities across the world.
 But the myth may be overpromising on its capabilities.
-The Fiber Optic market will continue to see significant growth over the next few years, particularly in the United States, with programs like RDOF to help fund and drive the deployment of these networks.
+The Fiber Optic market will continue to see significant growth over the next few years, particularly in the United States, with programs like IIJA to help fund and drive the deployment of these networks.
 However, operators cannot afford to discount or forget the value of wireless.
 Wireless technology is still a more ideal solution for many regions and in various scenarios.
-It still outshines fiber on several key considerations, including latency, reliability, and deployment cost, ease and speed.
+It still outshines fiber on several key considerations, including latency, reliability, and deployment cost, ease, and speed.
 And where Fiber is planned to be deployed, wireless can help with faster time-to-market while the fiber is being installed, and then serve as an extension, or redundancy, to the existing fiber.

 Moreover, if you are looking for the leading wireless solution, with the most feature-rich, reliable, and innovative technology, you need look no further.
 Ceragon will accept your challenge to take you further.